zehaog2/Market_Analyis/README.md

 # Intro
 - All of the results & resources here are to help myself in narrowing queries and mitigating risk all based on techincal analysis.
-DM me if you are interested in how I do my techincals.
 Please read the disclaimer.
 - I hope you find anything here helpful.